 Our guide to recruitment shows you how to plan and manage a concerted recruitment campaign – this will help you to find your areas of strength and weakness and to decide how to target areas of low membership.
 But you can act today: make a difference by displaying Prospect recruitment and campaigning materials in your workplace.

 Our nationally-produced leaflets can help you explain the benefits of Prospect membership.
-Click on a thumbnail to see a larger version, or scroll down the page for downloadable PDFs.
+Click on a thumbnail to see a larger version, or go to the recruitment leaflets page for downloadable PDFs.

 Retaining and involving members

 You can make sure members stay in the union by showing that Prospect is relevant to them.
 Our leaflets will help you to show the range of Prospect's work and interests.
 Our retention toolkit tells you how you can help members by letting them know that Prospect matters to them even when they are moving out of your branch.

 Go to our campaigns section for more materials on current Prospect campaigns.

 New members are the lifeblood of any union.
 The more members in Prospect, the better we can represent and protect them.
 Recruitment should be a key activity for every Prospect representative.
 Identifying non-members, reporting staff changes, contacting newcomers and persuading them to join are the basis for all other Prospect work.